OpenIPC/urllc-webui/readme.md

 ## OpenIPC SandBox FPV info 🏖️

 The main idea is to keep everything in <b>one file</b> and try to make it look nice.
-To add a new item to one of the lists, <b>use the template below</b>
+To add a new item to one of the lists, <b>use the template below</b> to add a new items with description!

 ```html
 <dt><a href="https://github.com/OpenIPC/wiki/blob/master/ru/fpv.md">FPV Wiki</a></dt>